PROJECT CASE STUDY

 For routine GP appointments, the app would offer a convenient booking feature, same as the mobile website for consistency.
 The app would display available appointment slots, allowing users to select a suitable date and time.

-PART 3
+— PART 3

-The end of the journey
+Flashbacks of the journey

 The journey of understanding the real problems faced by post-discharge patients was quite eye-opening, and our ethnographic research was instrumental in that.
-Initially, I had some assumptions about the challenges – maybe it was mostly about medication or appointment scheduling.
-But talking to people, even through my user persona Mrs. Aggy, revealed a much more nuanced picture.

 One of the biggest lessons learned was the sheer feeling of being unsupported and almost abandoned after the intense care of a hospital environment.
 Patients, especially after an ED visit which can be a stressful and disorienting experience, often go home feeling overwhelmed and unsure of what to do next.
-The medical staff are fantastic while you're in the hospital, but that support suddenly drops off a cliff once you're discharged.
-This wasn't just about forgetting instructions; it was about a lack of confidence and a feeling of being left to navigate recovery alone, sometimes with limited social support, as highlighted in Mrs. Aggy's situation as a non-native citizen.

 The ethnographic approach really helped me uncover these emotional layers.
 Simply looking at statistics or existing website analytics wouldn't have revealed the anxiety and uncertainty that many patients experience.
-Hearing Mrs. Aggy's worries about understanding medical terms, knowing who to contact, and managing daily tasks while recovering brought the problem to life in a way that data couldn't.

 Lesson learned